 Unlocking benefits for all through community land ownership.

-We purchased this 23-hectare site from Forestry Scotland in 2011.
+We purchased the original 23-hectare Broadford Community Woodland site from Forestry Scotland in 2011.
 Our plans were informed by extensive consultation with local residents.
 The purchase gave us the opportunity to realise many of the community’s ideas that had previously been held back through lack of land.

 READ MORE